 Support for Recovery Manager for Active Directory lets you perform recovery directly from the IT Security Search interface in addition to viewing a list of available backup states.
-For each of them, the Restore object to this state link is provided.
+For each of them, a link is provided that lets you restore that particular state.
 If the object was changed rather than deleted, you can select specific modified attributes to restore.
 If it was deleted, you can only restore it to a full state.